safarahman9/cyber-sidekick/extension/README.md

-# Cyber Sidekick — Browser Extension (free, unpacked)
+# AI Cybersafety Superhero — Browser Extension (free, unpacked)

 This is a minimal browser extension shell.
 It doesn't duplicate any of the chat, diary, or scan logic — the popup just loads the live deployed PWA